marcduiker/azure-functions-university/lessons/dotnet6/cosmosdb/README.md

 ### 6.2 Add the secrets to the Key Vault

-Add two secrets: `CosmosDBConnection` and `QueueConnection` to the vault.
+Add two secrets: `CosmosDBConnection` to the vault.
 You will use the connection string value from both services: Cosmos DB and the Queue Storage connection and stored them in the Key Vault respectively.

 ![keyvault-secrets](img/keyvault-secrets.png)